The basics of weight loss training

 Nutrient-dense meals are critical in giving your body the nutrients it needs while ingesting less calories.
 You should also cut out sugar as much as possible, since sugar is a major source of inflammation.

 You should also drink plenty of water if trying to lose weight.
-Water can be beneficial in the weight-loss process as it’s calorie-free, helps you burn more calories, and may even help you lose weight if taken before meals.
+Water can be beneficial in the weight-loss process as it’s calorie-free, helps you burn more calories, and may even help you slim down if taken before meals.
 When you substitute sugary drinks with water, the advantages are considerably larger.
 It is a simple technique to reduce sugar and calories.

-Your personal training programme at Nxtep will include a bespoke nutrition plan, designed to facilitate your weight loss alongside the personal training workouts.
+Fat loss programs at Nxtep include a bespoke nutrition plan, designed to facilitate your weight loss alongside the workouts.

 2. Increase the intensity

 You may also increase the number of interval-based endurance exercises you complete, including sprints and greater distances.
-If you want to lose weight, conditioning activities like using a ski erg machine (which we often include in a personal training session at Nxtep), burpees, or rope work are better than heavy lifting.
+If you want to shed the pounds, conditioning activities like using a ski erg machine (which we often include in a training session at Nxtep), burpees, or rope work are better than heavy lifting.

 3. Cardio exercises to burn the fat